-How to Study for the CPA Exam in 5 Steps
+How to Pass the CPA Exam (with Only NINJA)

 Step 1: (N)INJA – Nail the Concepts

 Read your NINJA Book for two weeks max.
 Create a per-day study budget according to how many days out of the week you're going to study.

 Are you going to study five days a week for those two weeks?